 Financial Management and Business Administration

 This internship is a great opportunity to learn more about accounting in a tax-exempt, non-profit organization.
 This department requires interns who have an active interest in accounting and who are willing to invest energy into learning more about the accounting process.
-Responsibilities may include working with MoMA Finance Department for voucher submission and vendor creation; handling admission reports and human resource tasks; preparation and monitoring of the annual music series Warm Up.
-Interested applicants should be meticulous and well versed in the necessary software.
-Microsoft Word and Excel skills are a requirement.
+Responsibilities may include working with MoMA's Accounting Department for voucher submission and vendor creation, processing admissions reports, human resource tasks, as well as financial management of the annual summer music series Warm Up.
+Interested applicants should be meticulous and should have strong software skills with Microsoft Word and Excel.

 Installation and Building Operations